Girl walking in Providence Canyon State Park in Lumpkin, Georgia. Photo by @capturecalliope

 Located in the 400,000-acre Okefenokee National Wildlife Refuge, the Okefenokee is North America's largest blackwater swamp.
 Paddle among abundant wildlife in a mysterious, breathtaking landscape of reflective waters and gorgeous cypress forests draped in Spanish moss.
-An unforgettable overnight experience, seven shelters and three islands offer paddlers secluded camping under the darkest skies in the state.
+An unforgettable overnight experience, seven shelters and two islands offer paddlers secluded camping under the darkest skies in the state.
 (Permits required).

 A landscape resembling the American West earned Providence Canyon the nickname "Little Grand Canyon."
 Carved by erosion due to poor farming practices, the canyons offer a fascinating look at the colorful history and geology of south Georgia.
-Backpackers explore the canyon inside and out along a challenging 7-mile trail that leads to six primitive sites.
+Backpackers explore the canyon inside and out along a challenging 7-mile trail that leads to six primitive campsites.

 A unique geologic formation, the towering granite monadnock offers family-friendly fun right outside of Atlanta.
-In addition to being a natural wonder, Stone Mountain Park also holds records for the world's longest running laser show and the largest bas-relief carving on the planet.
+In addition to being a natural wonder, Stone Mountain Park also holds records for the world's longest-running laser show and the largest bas-relief carving on the planet.
 Explore the Discovering Stone Mountain Museum and hike to the top on a mile-long trail featuring natural beauty and magnificent views.